Margaret Cameron (librarian): Career

-Cameron began her career as a librarian at the Public Library of Queensland from 1959-1962.
+Cameron began her career as a librarian at the Public Library of Queensland from 1959 to 1962.
 She spent the following year in the United States of America at the Australian Reference Library in New York.
 She returned to Australia in 1964 to be Thatcher Librarian at the University of Queensland.
-From 1965-1969 she worked at Flinders University.
+From 1965 to 1969 she worked at Flinders University.
 Following this, she moved to New South Wales to be a Reader Services Librarian at Macquarie University where she stayed until 1977.
+In 1977 Cameron became the foundation librarian at Deakin University where she worked until her retirement in 1990.
+During this period between 1980 and 1987 she was also the editor of the Geelong Naturalist, a publication of the Geelong Field Naturalists Club.

+She returned to Queensland before her death in September 2023.

 Awards and recognition

+Cameron received the following awards and recognitions;